 If you use Control Room, leave the outputs blank and configure under the Control Room tab instead.

-Currently, Cubase is the primary DAW I will support going forward.
+Each product will specify the DAWs it supports.
+Currently, Cubase is the primary DAW supported by default, with some products also supporting Logic Pro.
 While there is the intention to provide products for other DAWs in the future (including the existing range of products) there are no guarantees.
-This is because Cubase is what I work in and am most comfortable in.
-While I’d love to make more products for Logic, I no longer have access to a Mac computer.
-But, never say never!

 There are a few possible causes for this, but the most common one is that your CPU is struggling to process all of the audio in time to play it back.